 These aim to assist professionals and support workers in developing a working knowledge of autism, common challenges, effective strategies, and overall best practice when working with a client on the spectrum.

 We facilitate peer support groups and social events across the state for parents, children and adults on the spectrum.
 We also offer support for those seeking to establish new groups.
 Numbers are limited for some of these events, so we ask that you register your interest with us before attending.
-Please see our Events page for listings of our groups and details of future meetings.
+Details of future meetings will be published on our Events page as they are organised.